Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 The histrogram shows that the distribution is almost nearly normal despite slightly skewness to the right, but overall the gamelength is noramlly distributed suggesting that the data is well distributed.

+### Bivariate Analysis

+The scatterplot below is bivariate analysis between the relationship of gamelength and minions kill difference at 15mins.

+<iframe
+  src="assets/bivariate_minion_kill.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The scatterplot we have seem to follow a trend that as the actual gamelength is longer, the difference of minions kills at 15mins between both teams seem to be smaller because the advantage for one of the team is gonna be smaller comparing to when gamelength is shorter, the difference of minion kills at 15mins is gonna be much significant.